Prisma Cloud compliance checks

 Checks the integrity of package binaries in an image.
 During an image scan, every binary’s checksum is compared with its package info.
 If there’s a mismatch, a compliance issue is raised.

 Besides scan-time, this compliance issue an also be raised at run-time if a modified binary is spawned.

-The Istio family of compliance checks lets you enforce a secure Istio configuration and address risks such as misconfigured TLS settings and universally scoped service roles.
+The Istio compliance check help you enforce a secure Istio configuration and address risks such as misconfigured TLS settings and universally scoped service roles.
 The goals of the compliance rules are to:

 Ensure mutual TLS is configured correctly (enabled and over HTTPs).